pvdz/preval/tests/cases/object_literal/fake_getter.md

 # Preval test case

-# getter.md
+# fake_getter.md

-> Tofix > Getter
+> Object literal > Fake getter
 >
 > When decomposing compound assignments to properties we must make sure to retain observable runtime semantics.
 Consider: "what if the property is a getter?"

-regression; output is wrong. the prop mutation should be a factor when checking if the binding escapes
+regression; output was wrong. the prop mutation should be a factor when checking if the binding escapes

 ## Input